 The Level 4 Performance Overlay, taking up way too much screen-space for actual gaming.

 Now, select the button that says Advanced View.
 This will open up the menu for all of your deeper controls and tweaks, including the FPS limiter and the other tools we’ll be discussing in this article.
+Most importantly, you’ll see an option here for saving per-game profiles, which I definitely recommend enabling for current and future optimizations.

 Under Framerate Limit, you will identify four options (at time of writing, anyway): 15 FPS, 30 FPS, 60 FPS, and Off.
 These can obviously be set to your preference, but let’s talk about scenarios where you may be convinced to use one or another.